Metaswitch/clearwater-readthedocs/Clearwater-Ruby-Coding-Guidelines.md

 *     Write ruby -w safe code.
 *     Avoid alias, use alias_method if you absolutely must alias something (for Monkey Patching).
 *     Use OptionParser for parsing command line options.
-*     Target Ruby 2.0 (except where libraries are not compatible...
-Chef).
+*     Target Ruby 2.0 (except where libraries are not compatible, such as Chef).
 *     Do not mutate arguments unless that is the purpose of the method.
 *     Do not mess around in core classes when writing libraries.
 *     Do not program defensively.